-Cabins right above or below public areas – like the pool, the dining room, bars, etc. – can be louder than you’d like at particular times of day.
+Cabins right above or below public areas – like the pool, the dining room, casino, bars, etc. – can be louder than you’d like at particular times of day.
 The rooms underneath the pool will hear the scrape of early morning deck chair set-up or the thumping vibrations of late-night deck parties.
 Rooms above the dining room or bars may hear the buzz of conversation or dining room song-and-dance showdowns (we’re looking at you, Carnival).

 Even better, choose a room that does not connect to the cabin next door because these are less sound-proof than staterooms without an extra door in the middle.
 Also, skip the cabins all the way forward as these can be loud when the ship drops anchor at tender ports.

 Near your happy place: Best cabin location to maximize your fun (or relaxing) time onboard

 When you cruise, where do you spend most of your time?
 The spa, the pool, the casino, the adults only deck, the kids’ club?
 The best cruise ship cabin location for you might be the one with the shortest commute to your happy place.

 If you’re going to play poker every night until 2 a.m., choose a cabin that’s a quick walk from the casino.
 If you want to sleep as late as possible and still be the first person to snag a primo lounge chair at the pool deck, pick a room on the Lido Deck or one that’s steps away from the closet stairwell on the deck below.
 Do you want to roll out of bed and get breakfast?
 Choose a cabin that's a deck or two away from the buffet or main dining room.
 Spa cabins were designed to give spa lovers close proximity to their treasured thermal suite (plus, they come with some sweet spa amenities to boot).